ojplg/skir/README.md

 Modes
 =====
-In addition to the default web mode, Skir supports some testing and tuning modes using the -bench and -evolve flags.
+In addition to the default web mode, Skir supports some testing and tuning modes using the --bench and --evolve flags.